Where Can You Get Quarters

 California is a different story.
 When we go back to visit family, I often have a hard time getting anything from a gas station.

 Still, if you need a little change, don’t overlook the gas station down the street.

 Especially one with a car wash.

 Or an air hose.

 All of those run on quarters.
-If the gas station wants to make money, they’ll keep quarters on hand to fund the use of those things.
+If the gas station wants to make money, they’ll keep change on hand to fund the use of those things.

-So, if you need a few dollars’ worth of quarters, check out your nearest gas station or car wash.
+So, if you need a few dollars’ worth, check out your nearest gas station or car wash.

 7. Make A Small Purchase

 Other places, like convenience stores, fast food places, arcades, and casinos can often sell you a few dollars’ worth of quarters, but will require you to make a small purchase to get them.

 For this reason, I’m listing them last as a means to help you save money.